mahipalsaran/react-folder-explorer/README.md

-# react-folder-explorer
+# Folder Explorer
-Folder Explorer Using React JS
+* `npm start` - Build and start the app in dev mode at http://localhost:8000